Gerardbulky/azure-therapia/README.md

 ## Deploying Image to AKS
 To create an AKS cluster, you can follow the steps below.

 If you're experienced with Azure, you can skip the networking setup.
 If you're new to AKS or Azure, I recommend following each step to understand the related services better.

-Go to your Azure portal and in the search bar, type ``kubernetes`` and click on the first one.
+Go to your Azure portal and in the search bar, type ``Kubernetes`` and click on the first one.

 ![Ports](images/kubernetes-search.png)